Also known as ShadowScapes Tarot

-The ShadowScapes Tarot is a stunning Tarot deck from artist Stephanie Pui-Mun Law, with gorgeous watercolour Tarot imagery in her unique flowing yet detailed style.
-Long-awaited by its many fans, the deck is now out from Llewellyn in a bordered edition with a companion book.
+The Shadowscapes Tarot is a stunning Tarot deck from artist Stephanie Pui-Mun Law, with gorgeous watercolour Tarot imagery in her unique flowing yet detailed style.
+Long-awaited by its many fans, the deck is published from Llewellyn in a bordered edition with a companion book.

 Stephanie Pui-Mun Law

 Tarot Deck - 78 Cards - Llewellyn 2010